MazontheMoon/coddy-java/README.md

 ## June

+### 9 - Organize Church Coat Close

+Write a function organizeCoatCloset that takes items and returns a sorted array with heavy coats first, light coats second, and boots last.

+The function helps organize donated items in the church coat closet by categorizing and sorting them using nested loops.

+Parameters:
+- items (String[]): Array of donated items ("heavy coat", "light coat", or "boots")

+Returns: String array sorted by category priority.
+Format: ["heavy coat", "heavy coat", "light coat", "boots"]

 ### 8 - Recover the Experiment Data

 Create a function named recoverExperimentData that receives originalData and corruptedData as its parameters.